 Fluorine Chemistry Award

-Nominations are now invited from the international Fluorine Chemistry community for candidates for the RSC Fluorine Award for 2019.
-The Fluorine Award, which is awarded every two years, is associated with the RSC Fluorine Subject Group.
+The Fluorine Award, which is awarded every two years, is associated with the RSC Fluorine Chemistry Group.

 The Fluorine Award is a fully international award which is not restricted to members of the RSC.
-The Award will recognise the most meritorious contribution of an Early Career Chemist (typically under 40 years of age, and encourage the nomination of candidates who have had a career break) working in any area of fluorine chemistry as evidenced by their publications.
-The award will be judged by an international panel on behalf of the RSC Fluorine Subject Group.
+The Award will recognise the most meritorious contribution of a younger (under 40 years of age) chemist working in any area of fluorine chemistry as evidenced by their publications.
+The Award will be judged by an international panel on behalf of the RSC Fluorine Chemistry Group.

 - 2017: Professor Petr Beier, Prague, Czech Republic